-Most faculty in the College of Natural Resources and the Environment (NRE) combine research, instruction and outreach/extension activities.
+Most faculty in the College of Natural Resources and the Environment (NRE) combine research, instruction and extension activities.
 Thus, when faculty and staff interact with stakeholders, they represent both research and extension.
 Input from stakeholders concerning research needs informs implementation of research projects.
 Ultimately information gained both from formal stakeholder processes as well as the informal ones informs both research and extension issue identification and the resulting research projects and extension education programs.
 The identification of emerging issues culminates when faculty propose new research projects.
 These projects are evaluated through the merit review process that examines their relevance to the plan of work.
 The priorities for the POW are reexamined every year taking into account the totality of the stakeholder input.

 In addition, the critical issues identified by UMass Extension are continuously modified based on stakeholder input and this provides a cross check to insure that the research programs of MAES are directed towards areas that will have the maximum impact on the citizens of the state and the region.

-V. Planned Program Table of Content
+Planned Program Table of Content

 S. NO. PROGRAM NAME

+1 Center for Agriculture

+2 Developing Tools for Decision-Making

-1 Enhancing the Use of Natural Resources and Restoring Ecosystem Integrity
+3 Enhancing the Use of Natural Resources and Restoring Ecosystem Integrity

-2 Management Practices for Sustaining Agriculture in the Northeast

-3 Improving Animal Reproduction and Health
+4 Improving Animal Reproduction and Health

-4 Improving Human Health and Wellbeing through Food Function and Food Safety
+5 Improving Human Health and Wellbeing through Food Function and Food Safety

-5 Developing Tools for Decision-Making

-6 Center for Agriculture
+6 Management Practices for Sustaining Agriculture in the Northeast